tommiahonen/ais-simulator/README.md

 # AIS Server Simulator

-A simple AIS server simulator for the [Union Vessel Monitoring System (UVMS)](https://focusfish.atlassian.net/wiki/spaces/UVMS/overview) which is a large open source project for monitoring and auditing commercial fishing activities on European waters.
+A simple AIS server simulator for the [Union Vessel Monitoring System (UVMS)](https://focusfish.atlassian.net/wiki/spaces/UVMS/overview).

+UVMS is a large open source project for monitoring and auditing commercial fishing activities on European waters.

-This AIS-server simulator provides simulated AIS-messages to the UVMS application backend.
+This simulator provides mock/simulated AIS-messages to the UVMS application backend.

 Please note: The UVMS application is not contained in this repository.
 It can however be found [here](https://github.com/UnionVMS/).